DaniSancas/fotolog-downloader/README.md

 Simple Python script to download all photos of a user.

 ## Disclaimer
-This script is not test somewhere else but my PC (GNU/Linux where I've installed everything I need), so it may fail in other computers and/or operative systems.
+Script tested in my computer (GNU/Linux where I've installed everything I need) and also in another guy's computer with Windows, so it may (or not) fail in other computers and/or operative systems.

 **I do not accept any responsibility or liability for the accuracy, content, completeness, legality, or reliability of this project.** However, you're welcome to contribute if you want to ^_^